mhguo1/TRAPD/README.md

 3) -o, --outfile: This is a path to your desired outfile name: e.g., /Users/smith/dat/out.txt.
 The default is "case_counts.txt"

 Additional Options:
 4) --snpformat: Format for SNPs.
-Default is "VCFID".
+Default is "CHRPOSREFALT".
 Your SNPs may be defined in any one of two ways.
 If you supply the option "VCFID", then the program will use the VCF variant name in column 3 of your vcf (often rsIDs).
 Alternatively, you may supply "CHRPOSREFALT", in which case variants will be formatted as chr:pos:ref:alt (e.g., 1:1000:A:T).

 5) --pop: Comma separated list of continental populations to use.
 For ExAC, these include AFR, AMR, EAS, FIN, NFE, SAS, OTH.
 For gnomad, these include AFR, AMR, ASJ, EAS, FIN, NFE, SAS, OTH.
 If ALL is included, then all populations are used.
 The default is "ALL"